Civilization 2 Design

 Archive of Ancient Civilization A mirror of the Apolyton Civilization Site's Archives sub-forum, created by Codehappy.
 The threads are unformatted and attachments are missing, but it contains a wealth of Civ2 material.

-Scenario League's Civ2 ToT scenario page Hosts more than thirty ToT scenarios by various designers.
+Scenario League's Civ2 ToT scenario page Hosts more than forty ToT scenarios by various designers.